 This is always one of the parts of cycling I put the most thought into!
 I turned up wearing:

-- the gorgeous new Liv Flara Thermal Long Sleeve Jersey
+- Liv Flara Thermal Long Sleeve Jersey

 - short sleeved base layer